Go-phie/gophie-web/docs/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from theContribution Convenant available at [Contributor Convenant](http://contributor-covenant.org/version/1/4)
+This Code of Conduct is adapted from the Contribution Convenant available at [Contributor Convenant](http://contributor-covenant.org/version/1/4)